Keerthana1695/App-studio-ghost-project/README.md

 * Go to 'release'.
 * Click on 'beta'.
-* Download the source code as .zip or as .tar.gz.
+* Download the source code as .zip or .tar.gz file.
 * Extract the .zip or .tar.gz file to a location of your preference (e.g., your Desktop environment).
 * Open Android Studio (if Android Studio is not present on your computer, you can download it from [here](https://developer.android.com/sdk/index.html).).
 * Under 'Quick Start' select 'Open an existing Android Studio project'.